j-rvnnr/predicting-hospital-los-mimic-iii/README.md

 The mimic -III dataset is a popular dataset for studies on hospital patients as it's large, broad, and freely accessible (mostly).
 There are a large number of different tables, which include numerous datapoints from all across the hospital.
 We will be using and selecting a wide variety of these data to use in our experimentation, and hopefully produce a lean, fast and effective machine learning model which will be able to somewhat accurately predict an  unseen patients los.

+The plan is to use a 2 stage machine learning approach, first to identify outliers within the data, then to predict the length of stay of patients within those groups. (outliers and non-outliers)

+## 1.3: How?

+This overview serves as a brief plan on how I wish to carry out the process.
+Much of this is constructed from notes taken during the undertaking of the project, although it is compiled once the majority of the project work is complete.

+The process can be split into 3 easy sections.
+- data exploration
+- feature engineering
+- machine learning